Justin-Acosta/campaign-crafter/random-encounter-tables/kryptgarden-forest.md

 - **The Lair:** The area has patches of thick webbing, making it difficult terrain.
 A creature that starts its turn in the webs or enters them on its turn must succeed on a DC 12 Dexterity saving throw or be restrained.
 A restrained creature can use its action to make a DC 12 Strength check, freeing itself on a success.
 - **Spotting the Ambush:** Characters who actively search the canopy can make a DC 15 Wisdom (Perception) check.
 On a success, they spot the dark, multi-eyed shapes of the spiders hiding among the leaves and webs before they attack.
 This prevents the party from being surprised.
 If the party proceeds without searching, the spiders gain a surprise round.
 - **Creatures:** 2 **Giant Spiders** and 4 **Spider Swarms** descend from the canopy to attack.
-- **Reward:** One of the cocooned bodies is a recently captured bandit.
-If freed, he is grateful and offers the party a **Treasure Map** he was carrying.
-The gleaming treasure is the **Circlet of Verdant Shaping**.
-This silver circlet allows the wearer to use an action to touch and magically shape a 20-foot cube of non-creature plant life (vines, undergrowth, etc.) into simple forms that last for 1 hour.
+- **Reward:** The party receives 2 **Giant Spider Venom**.
+The gleaming treasure is the **Circlet of Verdant Shaping** This silver circlet allows the wearer to use an action to touch and magically shape a 20-foot cube of non-creature plant life (vines, undergrowth, etc.) into simple forms that last for 1 hour.
 This property can be used a number of times equal to the wearer's proficiency bonus, and all expended uses are restored daily at dawn.

 ### 8. The Grumpy Herbalist

-> You come across a small, ramshackle hut built into the side of a large, moss-covered hill.
-A plume of pungent, green smoke rises from a crooked chimney.
-The air is thick with the smell of herbs, some pleasant, some… not.
-The sound of someone loudly and profanely cursing at a bubbling cauldron can be heard from within.
-As you approach, the door creaks open, and a wiry, wild-haired old man with a long, tangled beard and spectacles perched on the end of his nose glares at you.
-His robes are stained with a rainbow of unidentifiable substances.
-He is a human of about 60 years of age named (Fendrel).
+> As you approach a small, ramshackle hut built into the side of a large, moss-covered hill, the air thickens with pungent smoke and a wild mix of herbal smells.
 >
-> "What?
-Can't you see I'm busy?
-The spleenwort is refusing to emulsify, and the moonpetal is sweating like a sinner in a sermon!
-If you're here for some nonsense quest or to sell me some thrice-damned trinket, you can piss right off.
-If you've got giant spider venom, though… that’s another story.
-Now, state your business before you curdle my potion!"
+> "Boil, you thrice-damned bladderwrack!
+Emulsify, you son of a troll's backside!"
+>
+> silent
+>
+> The door suddenly creaks open, and a wiry, wild-haired old man glares out, his beard tangled and spectacles perched on his nose.
+His robes are a testament to a hundred alchemical spills.
+He is a human of about 60 years of age (Fendrel).
+>
+> "What in the Nine Hells do you want?
+Can't you hear I'm in the middle of a delicate bloody process?
+The moonpetal is sweating, and this pustulent spleenwort won't mix so, if you're not here with giant spider venom, you can piss right off.
+Now, what is it."

 **Technical Information:**

 - **Social Encounter:** Fendrel is a crotchety but brilliant alchemist who has been exiled from polite society for his… explosive experiments.
 He is impatient and rude, but he is not evil.
 He is a valuable source of information about the forest's flora and fauna.
 - **Quest Hook:** If the party has giant spider venom (perhaps from **The Weaver's Ambush**), he will eagerly trade them for it.
-He offers them a choice of one of the following: a **Potion of Healing (Greater)**, a **Potion of Animal Friendship**, or a **vial of potent acid**.
+- **Reward:** He offers them the following potent concoctions from his personal stash: a **Potion of Superior Healing**, a **Potion of Invisibility**, or a **Potion of Speed**.
 If they don't have the venom, he might task them with getting some, promising a reward in return.

+### 9. The Corpse Violets

+> You enter a clearing where the oppressive canopy of the forest opens up, allowing sunlight to dapple the forest floor.
+The area is carpeted with beautiful, fist-sized violets of an unnaturally deep purple color.
+The air is surprisingly sweet here, a welcome change from the damp scent of the woods.
+In the center of the grove, a single skeleton lies half-buried in the rich soil, its bony fingers clutching a tarnished silver locket.
+The skeleton has a delicate, slender frame marking it as elven.

+**Technical Information:**

+- **Lore:** The violets are a form of parasitic fungus that thrives on necrotic energy.
+They are often cultivated by ghouls, whose insatiable hunger draws them to places of death.
+Ghouls were once elves who were cursed for cannibalism, and their hunger for humanoid flesh—especially elven flesh—is a mockery of their former lives.
+A successful DC 14 Intelligence (Religion) or (History) check reveals this dark history.
+- **The Trap:** When the party enters the clearing, the 2 **Ghouls** are already present, kneeling over the elven skeleton and chanting in a guttural language while tracing glowing purple runes on the ground.
+The air crackles with necrotic energy.
+If the party does not intervene, at the end of the third round of chanting, the skeleton's spirit will be consumed, and the ghouls will become **Empowered Ghouls** (gaining +10 hit points and dealing an extra 1d6 necrotic damage on their attacks).
+- **The Ambush:** When the party reveals themselves, 4 **Zombies** erupt from the soil around them.
+The ghouls will shriek and fight viciously to defend their ritual.
+A ghoul that takes any damage must make a DC 10 Constitution saving throw to maintain concentration on the ritual.
+If both ghouls lose concentration, the ritual fails.
+- **Reward:** On the skeleton's remains, the party finds a small pouch containing 80 gp and a **Memento Mori**.
+This is a small raven skull intricately carved with elven symbols.
+It can hold 1 charge, which can be used to cast the `Speak with Dead` spell.
+At dusk, roll 1d2.
+On a 2, the item gains 1 charge.

 ### 11. The Wounded Satyr

-> Laughter and a pained cry echo through the trees.
-You find a satyr (Filo) with his leg caught in a crude, iron trap.
-Three goblins are tormenting him, poking him with their spears and laughing at his struggles.
-The satyr has goat-like legs, a wiry human torso, and a pair of small horns on his head.
-His face is a mask of pain and fury.
+> A sound of cruel, high-pitched laughter mixed with a pained, furious cry cuts through the forest ahead.
+As you push through the undergrowth, you see three green-skinned goblins.
+The creature, a satyr (Filo) with shaggy goat-like legs and small horns poking from his tangled brown hair, has one leg caught in the iron teeth of a crude trap.
+The goblins jab at him with their rusty spears, cackling as he struggles.
+His face is contorted, his teeth bared in a snarl of agony and rage.
 >
-> "Release me, you foul little warts!" he snarls, his voice a mix of a bleat and a growl.
-"When I get out of this, I'll turn your bones into panpipes and play a jig at your funeral!"
+> "Release me, you foul little warts!
+When I get out of this, I'll turn your bones into panpipes and play a jig at your funeral!"

 **Technical Information:**

 - **Combat/Social:** The party can intervene.
 The three **Goblins** are not expecting a fight and are easily surprised.
 They will flee if one of them is killed.
 - **Reward:** If the satyr is freed, he will be suspicious but grateful.
 After a moment of consideration, he offers the party a drink from his wineskin.
 The wine is enchanted; anyone who drinks it gains the benefits of the `Bless` spell for 1 hour.
 He will also give them a tip: "Stay clear of the old temple to the north.
-It used to be a place of moonlight, but now something dark and hungry stirs there."
+It used to be a place of moonlight, but now something dark stirs in there."
 This is a reference to the Temple of Selûne.

 ### 12. The Ancient Battlefield